1. What is ribociclib?

 If you haven’t been through the menopause (when your periods stop) you will also have treatment to stop the ovaries producing oestrogen, either temporarily or permanently.
 This is known as ovarian suppression.

-Ribociclib is currently only available on the NHS for people who haven’t already had any treatment for locally advanced or secondary breast cancer.
+Ribociclib is currently available on the NHS throughout the UK for people who haven’t already had any treatment for locally advanced or secondary breast cancer, in combination with an aromatase inhibitor.

 You may be offered ribociclib as part of a clinical trial.